 DarkTracer, the dark-web criminal intelligence, tweeted a screenshot of the Denso listing on Pandora’s leak portal.
 As per the reports, the dump comprises emails, purchase orders, technical drawings, non-disclosure agreements, and other classified information.

 [ALERT] Pandora gang has announced “DENSO” on the victim list. pic.twitter.com/kh9wzGV1io

 — DarkTracer : DarkWeb Criminal Intelligence (@darktracer_int) March 13, 2022

 The Pandora group is a recent player added to the ransomware space in early March 2022.
 Pandora is the rebranded version of Rook ransomware.
 It had developed the ransomware to restrict access by appending .pandora extension to the sensitive filenames.
 For example, it renames “image.jpg” to “image.jpg.pandora”, “1.png” to “1.png.pandora” and so on.
 This prevents the victims from accessing the files, as per the research Malware Warrior.
 It delivers a Ransom message in “Restore_My_Files.txt file.

-Corporates are unknown to such new cyberattacks that breach the computing networks and infect systems with ransomware.
-With the increase in cyberattacks on large enterprises, it is important to identify methods that prevent cyberattacks rather than reacting to them.
+Moreover, corporates are unknown to such new cyberattacks like Pandora Ransomware attack that breach the computing networks and infect systems with ransomware.
+With the increase in cyberattacks on large companies, it is important to identify methods that prevent cyberattacks rather than reacting to them.
 Considering the current ongoing threats in the cybersecurity space post the pandemic, SanerNow is focused on preventing such cyberattacks using continuous and automated vulnerability management Cyberhygiene measures.

 Signup for a free demo and explore SanerNow